AfeefRaza/AfeefRaza/README.md

 - 👋 Hi, I’m @AfeefRaza
-- 👀 I’m interested in Python Programming and Web development
+- 👀 I’m interested in React.js and Front-end development
-- 🌱 I’m currently learning Python Programming
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on Learning Together
+- 💞️ I’m looking to collaborate on a project related to React.js
+-
 - 📫 How to reach me just dm me